whats-good/uniform-graphql/README.md

 ### Objects

 So far we have only dealt with neutral and self-contained types.
 However, the true power of GraphQL comes from how it lets us compose simpler types to create more complex types.
-Let's begin with the our first `output` type factory: `t.object`:
+Let's begin with our first `output` type factory: `t.object`:

 <!-- TODO: Use Email type for a custom scalar example -->